 What yield can you expect from a studio in the 4th arrondissement of Paris?

-In 2026, a studio of 20-25 sqm in the 4th arrondissement rents for between 850 and 1,100 euros/month in standard rental.
-For a purchase at 245,000 euros, the gross yield is 4.2 to 5.4%.
-In furnished LMNP rental, the net yield after charges and taxes is around 3.5%.
+In 2026, a studio of 20-25 sqm in the 4th arrondissement lets for between 850 and 1,100 euros a month unfurnished.
+At a purchase price of 245,000 euros, the gross yield is 4.2 to 5.4%.
+As a furnished LMNP let, the net yield after charges and taxes is around 3.5%.

 Is a 22 sqm studio still profitable after the thermal sieve legislation?